Yasashari/C4-contest/Venus.md

 ## Recommended Mitigation Steps

-Use this require statement instead of current one.
+Use this require statement instead of the current one.

     26  require(limit > 0 , "Comptroller: Invalid maxLoopsLimit");